 A. Pre-Audit Division

-The Pre-Audit Division is responsible for approving disbursement requisitions for payment from the City Treasury.
+Led by Deputy Controller John H. Thomas, the Pre-Audit Division is responsible for approving disbursement requisitions for payment from the City Treasury.
 It consists of an Expenditures and Receipts Control Unit and a Technical Unit.

 1. Expenditures and Receipts Control